-This knob command is a powerful function that will set the HRM module to standard factory specifications.
-When this function is used it will zero the gas reading and the H2S reading, set the O_2 span, and readjust the CG to zero and such.
-In order for this function to operate correctly, the Bloodhound should breathe fresh air for about an hour, be up to temperature, and then this function would be used.
-On a brand new HRM module, the HRM should run for 24 hours to allow the H2S, O2 and VQ500 to stabilize, then it should be used twice in a row.
+This knob command is a powerful function that will set the HRM sensor module to standard factory specifications (last known good configuration).
+When this function is used it will zero the gas reading and the H2S reading, set the O2 span, and readjust the CG to zero and such.
+In order for this function to operate correctly, the Bloodhound should breathe fresh air for about an hour (ideally but can be done sooner with the help of Tech Support), be up to temperature, and then this function would be used.